riboviz/riboviz/docs/user/install.md

 * R: devtools, glue, lintr, roxygen2, styler, testthat, withr.
 * Python: pycodestyle, pylint, pytest-cov, sphinx.

-Constraints:
+Requirements and constraints:

-* RiboViz is **not** compatible with Python 2.
+* Python 3 is required.
 Python 2 came to the end of its supported life in 2020 and there will be no Python 2.8 (see [PEP 373 Python 2.7 Release Schedule](https://legacy.python.org/dev/peps/pep-0373/)).
 * R 3.6, or later, is required.
 * Either [Miniconda](https://conda.io/miniconda.html) or [Anaconda Distribution](https://www.anaconda.com/distribution/) are strongly recommended.
 * Python 3.6, or later, is strongly recommended.
-* Cutadapt v1.18 (2018-09-07), or later, is required.
+* Cutadapt 1.18 (2018-09-07), or later, is required.
+* Samtools 1.9 is required if running on CentOS 7.
 * Nextflow 20, or later, is required.
-* Hisat 2.1.0 is recommended, not 2.2.0.
+* Hisat 2.1.0 is strongly recommended.
 Hisat2 2.2.0 users have reported bugs and issues (see for example [DaehwanKimLab/hisat2#242](https://github.com/DaehwanKimLab/hisat2/issues/242) and [DaehwanKimLab/hisat2#245](https://github.com/DaehwanKimLab/hisat2/issues/245)) which Hisat2 will resolve in a future release.

 ---